IVelchef/Endava-Testing-Challenge/Saucedemo Tests-Selenium-WebDriver-Framework-Endava-Challenge/Readme.md

 - **Google Chrome Version 131.0.6778.205 (Official Build) (arm64)**
 - **Firefox Version 133.0.3**

-Both browsers have been tested to ensure compatibility and performance.
+Both browsers have been tested to ensure compatibility and performance